Ubi primum (Pius IX, 1849)

-Ubi primum (Latin for "When first" or "As soon as," the opening words of the encyclical) is an encyclical of Pope Pius IX to the bishops of the Catholic Church asking them for opinion on the definition of a dogma on the Immaculate Conception of the Virgin Mary.
+Ubi primum (Latin for "When first" or "As soon as," the opening words of the encyclical) is an encyclical of Pope Pius IX to the bishops of the Catholic Church asking them to ascertain the opinion of their flock on the definition of a dogma on the Immaculate Conception of the Virgin Mary.
 It was issued on February 2, 1849.

 Background

 In the 19th century, there was an increase in veneration of Mary under the title "Immaculata".
 In France, Archbishop de Quélen of Paris actively promoted the devotion of the Miraculous Medal.
 In 1843 the title "Queen conceived without original sin" was added to the Litany of Loreto, partly through the efforts of Antonio Rosmini, founder of the Institute of Charity.
 That same year, the twenty-three bishops present at the Sixth Provincial Council of Baltimore chose "Mary conceived without sin" as the patron saint of the United States.